KohlsTechnology/eunomia/DEVELOPMENT.md

 ### Building the image on your local workstation

-See https://golang.org/doc/install to install/setup your Go Programming environment if you have not already done this.
+See [golang install instracutions](https://golang.org/doc/install) to install/setup your Go Programming environment if you have not already done this.

 ```shell
 export GO111MODULE=on